jnawk/delete.slackfil.es/README.md

 # Wishlist
 * Currently the cookie has no expiry, and is not a session cookie, nor is it HTTPonly.
-* Once the 'go' button is pressed, there is no feedback, nor any way to abort, abort, ABORT!
 * Cloudformation?
 * Serverless?